radiant-systems-lab/NBRewind/README.md

-# NBReplay — Artifact Evaluation
+# NBReplay: Efficiently Reproducing Distributed Workflows in Notebook-based Systems

+This repository contains the code and dataset for artifact evaluation of NBReplay, as published in the proceedings of The IEEE International Symposium on Cluster, Cloud, and Internet Computing (CCGrid) 2026.

-NBReplay is a checkpoint/restore system for Jupyter notebooks that enables auditing and repeating notebook executions.
+NBReplay is an end-to-end system for efficient, reproducible execution of distributed workflows in notebooks.
+It includes a checkpoint/restore system for Jupyter notebooks that enables auditing and repeating notebook executions.
 It consists of two components:

 - **NBRewind kernel** — a custom Jupyter kernel that tracks cell execution and supports checkpoint/restore
 - **taskvine_rewind** — task-level caching for distributed TaskVine/DaskVine workflows

 ---

+## Requirements

+- Linux
+- Conda (Miniconda or Anaconda)

 ## Setup